lottadot/Changelogkit/README.md

 1.0.1 #100 2016-TBD
 =============
 - Comment
-- TicketIdentifier Human Description of the ticket
+* TicketIdentifier Human Description of the ticket
+* IssueId3 This is a Ticket Issue3

 1.0.1 #999 2016-08-22
 =============
 - Comment like Please logout and uninstall any existing builds
 - Some comment like this points to Production
-- TicketIdentifier Human Description of the ticket
+* TicketIdentifier Human Description of the ticket
+* IssueId2 This is a Ticket Issue2
+* IssueId1 This is a Ticket Issue1
 ```